EdvinasBoguckis/ceph-deploy-fix/README.md

 ## Reasoning

-Method linux_distribution has been removed from python 3.8, this remotes.py uses parse_os_release method for OS identification
+linux_distribution has been removed from python 3.8, this remotes.py uses parse_os_release for OS identification

 ## Usage